owntracks/recorder/README.md

 $ ./ot-recorder 'owntracks/#'
 ```

-(In httpmode, you do not have to specify a topic.)
+(In HTTP mode, you do not have to specify a topic.)

 Publish a location from your OwnTracks app and you should see the Recorder receive that on the console.
 If you haven't disabled Geo-lookups, you'll also see the address from which the publish originated.